microsoft/vscode-wasm/wasm-component-model/js-typings.md

 ### Flags

-Existing idiomatic usages of flags in JavaScript seem to map flags onto the `number` type and use the provided bit operations (&, |, ~, <<, >>, ... ) to manipulate the bitset.
+Existing idiomatic usages of flags in JavaScript (see usage in NodeJS) seem to map flags onto the `number` type and use the provided bit operations (&, |, ~, <<, >>, ... ) to manipulate the bitset.
 Using the `number` type has also the advantage that flags will have value semantic out of the box.

 Since JavaScript only supports bit operations on numbers on the lower 32 bits we need a solution for flags with more and 32 bits.
 Those should be mapped onto `bigint` which provides integers with unlimited size, including their corresponding bit operations.
 Besides the base type holding the value a code generation tool must generate a supporting JavaScript structure as well.
 For the following Wit variant definition